2025 Boca Raton Bowl

-The 2025 Boca Raton Bowl is a college football bowl game that is scheduled to be played on December 23, 2025, at FAU Stadium located in Boca Raton, Florida.
-The twelfth annual Boca Raton Bowl game will feature teams from any of the Group of Five conferences or FBS independent Army.
-The game is scheduled to begin at 2:00 p.m.
-EST and will air on ESPN.
-The Boca Raton Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The 2025 Boca Raton Bowl was a college football bowl game played on December 23, 2025, at Flagler Credit Union Stadium in Boca Raton, Florida.
+The 12th annual Boca Raton Bowl began at approximately 2:00 p.m.
+EST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+Sponsored by Bush Brothers and Company, makers of Bush's Best baked beans, the game was officially known as the Bush's Boca Raton Bowl of Beans.